marcelfahle/blog_v5/posts/2022-12-17-muxuploads.md

   end
 ```

 Signed URL in hand, we'll stuff that together with the information which uploader to use into a map (`%{uploader: "UpChunk", endpoint: url}`), which LiveView will then hand over to JavaScript.
-Let's tackle that part next:
+Let's tackle that part next.
 First, we need to add UpChunk to our JS dependencies:

 ```shell